virtualizebrief/collection/storefront/theme/marketplace/readme.md

-# Storefront / Theme: Marketplace
+# Storefront / Theme / Marketplace
 Features included
 - User name in upper right
 - Headers and footers for login and store landings